fathomdb/sshvpn/README.md

 SSH VPN
 =======

 A script to make it easier to use OpenSSH "VPN"s.
+Background in my [blog post](http://blog.justinsb.com/blog/2013/10/21/the-best-vpn-is-the-one-you-use/)

 OpenSSH supports tunnels, over which you can route some or all of your network traffic.
 Because it's over SSH, the traffic is encrypted.
 Because it uses SSH, setup/key management is much easier.
 If you have a server, this is a very easy way to get a quick VPN-like experience.
 Using OpenSSH directly can be a little painful.
 This script makes it easier.